sjormala/front-end-course/README.md

 LUT Front-End Course 2021

 #Setting up the environment<br>
 The project uses sass to create css-files.
-Use "npm -i sass" to install required packages.
+Use "npm i sass" to install required packages.

 If you want to use icons, you must install fontawesome packages.